 What you must pay when you get these Services that are covered for you services Over the Counter (OTC) supplemental coverage This plan covers certain approved, non-Over the Counter (OTC) items are drugs and health related prescription, over-theproducts that do not need a prescription.
-More than 1,000 counter drugs and OTC items are covered by this plan, as allowed by Medicare. health-related items, up Example of covered items include: to \$35 every quarter Toothpaste Unused funds do not Eye drops rollover to the following Nasal spray quarter Vitamins Unused funds do not Cough drops rollover to the following Pain relievers calendar year Antacids First aid items And more...
-Here are the ways to access your benefit: Place orders online at MVP.NationsBenefits.com through the web for home delivery.
-Shop in stores using your OTC benefit card at participating retailers Call 1-833-SHOP-OTC (1-833-746-7682) TTY:711 Monday thru Friday 8am - 8pm Eastern Standard time to place an order.
+More than 1,000 counter drugs and OTC items are covered by this plan, as allowed by Medicare. health-related items. up to \$35 every quarter Example of covered items include: Toothpaste Unused funds do not rollover to the Eye drops following quarter Nasal spray Vitamins Unused funds do not Cough drops rollover to the Pain relievers following calendar year Antacids First aid items And more...
+Here are the ways to access your benefit: Place orders online at MVP.NationsBenefits.com through the web for home delivery. • Shop in stores using your OTC benefit card at participating retailers Call 1-833-SHOP-OTC (1-833-746-7682) TTY:711 Monday thru Friday 8am - 8pm Eastern Standard time to place an order.
 Pick items from the OTC catalog.
 Have your product names, OTC benefit card number and delivery information ready.
 Purchases are limited to the available benefit dollars.
 Unused amounts will not roll over to the next quarter or the following calendar year.
-All orders must be place through the plans approved vendor
+All orders must be place through the plans approved vendor or purchased at a participating retail store.